-We estimate that the net proceeds of the sale by us of our common stock in this offering will be approximately \$30.8 million, based on the initial public offering price of \$10.00 per share, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.
+We estimate that the net proceeds of the sale by us of our common stock in this offering will be approximately \$44.2 million, based on an assumed initial public offering price of \$14.00 per share, which is the midpoint of the price range listed on the cover page of this prospectus, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.
+A \$1.00 increase or decrease in the assumed initial public offering price of \$14.00 per share would increase or decrease the net proceeds to us from the offering by \$3.3 million, assuming the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting the underwriting discounts and commissions and offering expenses payable by us.
 The selling stockholders will sell shares in this offering only if the over-allotment option is exercised.
 We will not receive any proceeds from the sale of shares by the selling stockholders.

 The primary purposes for this offering are to allow us to increase our amount of working capital, to allow the possibility of repaying some portion of our indebtedness in advance of its maturity date, to fund capital expenditures or make investments in or acquisitions of other businesses, products, or technologies, and to create a public market for shares of our common stock.
-We anticipate that we may use approximately \$9.3 million of our net proceeds to repay outstanding indebtedness, which currently has interest rates ranging from 4.375% to 6.875% and maturity dates ranging from September 2013 to November 2014.
+We anticipate that we may use approximately \$13.0 million of our net proceeds to repay outstanding indebtedness, which currently has interest rates ranging from 4.375% to 6.875% and maturity dates ranging from September 2013 to November 2014.
 We anticipate that we may use \$10.0 million of our net proceeds on capital expenditures over the next twelve months to purchase equipment to support the manufacturing of our products and the development of our technologies.
 We may also use a portion of net proceeds to expand our current business through strategic alliances with, or acquisitions of, other businesses, products or technologies.
 Because we currently have no agreements or commitments for any such specific alliances or acquisitions, we have not identified what portion, if any, of the net proceeds will be used for this purpose.
 Other than as described above, we do not have current specific plans for the use of the net proceeds from this offering.
 Pending any use above, we plan to invest the net proceeds in investment-grade, short-term, interest-bearing securities.